I've Heard the Mermaids Singing: Funding and budget

 The film's budget details vary by source.
-In her book about the film, scholar Julia Mendenhall wrote that the film had a budget of CAD$362,000; one article in the Toronto Star said the budget was CAD$350,000 plus another $40K to blow up the negative from 16 mm to 35 mm; a different Star article stated the budget was CAD$325,000.
+In her book about the film, scholar Julia Mendenhall wrote that the film had a budget of $362,000; one article in the Toronto Star said the budget was $350,000 plus another $40K to blow up the negative from 16 mm to 35 mm; a different Star article stated the budget was $325,000.
 American newspapers also reported different budgets for the film.
-A San Francisco Chronicle article says the budget was US$273,000 which translated into CAD$350,000; an article in a Fort Lauderdale, Florida newspaper says the budget was US$262,000, which was the same amount cited in a New York Times film review.
+A San Francisco Chronicle article says the budget was US$273,000 which translated into $350,000; an article in a Fort Lauderdale, Florida newspaper says the budget was US$262,000, which was the same amount cited in a New York Times film review.
 The newspaper USA Today reported the budget as less than US$300,000.
-All sources agreed that the film qualified as low-budget.
+Michael Posner stated that the film was made on a budget of $362,109.

 Pre-production

 Rozema says she and Raffé worked in pre-production full-time between February 1986 and September 23, 1986.
 For their financing applications, the producers named their company Vos Productions.
 Vos means "fox" in Dutch and was Rozema's mother's maiden name.